Regional Combine Invitational

 Unearthing football's hidden gems.

 In 2018, the NFL introduced the Regional Combine Invitational, a two-day event that brings together NFL talent evaluators and players looking to showcase their abilities.
-The Invitational takes place in Tampa, March 24-25, in conjunction with the league’s Annual Meeting.
+The 2019 Invitational took place on March 9 in Kansas City, MO.

 Similar to the National Invitational Combine held in Indianapolis in February, prospects participate in physical, mental and medical assessments and have their talents evaluated by pro scouts.

-The first day focuses on the top draft-eligible college players who did not receive an invitation to the Combine in Indianapolis.
+The event focuses on the top draft-eligible college players who did not receive an invitation to the Combine in Indianapolis.
 The prospects — identified by NFL teams and the league’s scouting services — are assessed by pro scouts from all 32 clubs in one location.

 Participants must be draft-eligible for the upcoming NFL Draft, have played college football last year and have used all of their NCAA college eligibility.